grunewas/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 ## 6. Uploading to the World Historical Gazetteer
 Now that we have a Linked Places TSV, we will upload it to the [World Historical Gazetteer (WHG)](http://whgazetteer.org/).
 The WHG is a fully web based application.
 It indexes place references drawn from historical sources, adding temporal depth to a core of approximately 1.8 million modern records.
 This is especially useful for places whose names have changed over time.
 By using the WHG, users can upload their data and rapidly find the coordinates of historical places.
 As mentioned in the gazetteer section above, this service provides automatic geocoding that is suitable for use with historical data.
 Many common geocoding services such as Google Maps or those behind a paywall barrier such as through ArcGIS are unsuitable for historical research as they are based primarily upon 21st century information.
 They rarely support historical name information beyond the most common instances.
 Additionally, the WHG also supports a multitude of languages.
 Finally, geocoding and basic mapping are achievable through a graphical user interface.
 This circumnavigates the need to use a script, to trace layers from maps in a different program, or create relational databases and table joins in GIS software.

 The WHG is free to use.
 To get started, register for an account and then sign in.
+As the image below illustrates, you need to click on the "Register" button located in the top right corner of the homepage.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER2.JPG" caption="Figure 2: Register" %}

 After registering and logging in, you will be taken to the “Datasets” tab.
 Press “add new” to upload your Linked Pasts TSV to the WHG.
+The image below shows the placement of the "add new" button on the "Datasets" page.

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER3.JPG" caption="Figure 3: Add Data" %}